inpla/inpla0.02/README.md

 ## Interaction rules with expressions on attributes
 Attiributes can be managed by using a modifier ```int```.
-- The following is an example of an increment operation on an attribute:
+- Example 1: Incrementor on an attribute:
   ```
 $ Inc(r) >< (int a) => r~(b) where b=a+1;
 $ Inc(result)~(10);